scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-12-caleb-crain-on-academic-criticism-only-not-really.md

 Laura,

-You’re right, and that’s something I should’ve made more clear in my original post, _i.e._ that there is a degree of fanboy slavishness both w/r/t single-author studies _and_ a select group of authors, Austen, Shakespeare, Joyce, James, &amp;c.
+You’re right, and that’s something I should’ve made more clear in my original post, _i.e._ that there is a degree of fanboy slavishness both w/r/t single-author studies _and_ a select group of authors, Austen, Shakespeare, Joyce, James, &c.
 For me, then, the question would be at what moment does “love” end and “pointed interest” begin.
 I don’t “love” Jack London’s work in any sense of the word, but I’m intensely interested in it, in its effects, the way in which it’s caught in currents so great London can imagine his autonomy while still being swept downstream.
 Whatever _that_ attachment to London is, however, it’s _not_ the uncritical emotional attachment Crain discusses.

 Ray,